 Frère Jacques (pronounced fʀɛʀ ʒɑk or frer jak) is a French nursery rhyme and song.
-The song is about a French monk who has overslept and is called upon to sound the prayer bells.
-This is a typical kids song and is often sung in rounds.
 The English name for the song is Brother John.
+The song is about a French monk who has overslept and is called to wake up for the morning prayers.
+This is a song for kids and is often sung in rounds.

 Frère Jacques lyrics and translation